 We are a biopharmaceutical company focused on the discovery, development and commercialization of innovative therapies for diseases of the eye.
-Our innovative mucus-penetrating particle, or MPP, drug delivery technology, which we refer to as our AMPPLIFY[®] technology, uses selectively-sized nanoparticles that each have a proprietary coating.
+Our innovative mucus-penetrating particle, or MPP, drug delivery technology, which we refer to as our AMPPLIFY® technology, uses selectively-sized nanoparticles that each have a proprietary coating.
 We believe that these two key attributes enable even distribution of drug particles on mucosal surfaces and significantly increase drug delivery to target tissues by enhancing mobility of drug particles through mucus and preventing drug particles from becoming trapped and eliminated by mucus.
-We have applied the AMPPLIFY technology to loteprednol etabonate, or LE, a corticosteroid designed for ocular applications, resulting in the August 2018 approval of INVELTYS[®] (loteprednol etabonate ophthalmic suspension) 1%, our topical twice-a-day ocular steroid for the treatment of inflammation and pain following ocular surgery, by the U.S. Food and Drug Administration, or the FDA, and the development of our lead product candidate, KPI-121 0.25%, which if approved we plan to commercialize under the brand name EYSUVISTM (loteprednol etabonate ophthalmic suspension) 0.25%, for the short-term treatment of the signs and symptoms of dry eye disease.
-We commercially launched INVELTYS in January 2019.
+We have applied the AMPPLIFY technology to loteprednol etabonate, or LE, a corticosteroid designed for ocular applications, resulting in the October 2020 approval of EYSUVISTM (loteprednol etabonate ophthalmic suspension) 0.25%, for the short-term (up to two weeks) treatment of the signs and symptoms of dry eye disease and the August 2018 approval of INVELTYS® (loteprednol etabonate ophthalmic suspension) 1%, our topical twice-a-day ocular steroid for the treatment of inflammation and pain following ocular surgery, by the U.S. Food and Drug Administration, or the FDA.
+We commercially launched INVELTYS in January 2019 and expect to begin shipping EYSUVIS to wholesalers in the U.S. by the end of 2020 and for the full promotional launch to begin in January of 2021.